matheustecchio/learn-python/README.md

 - Average daily billable hours
 - Project with the most hours worked (code and total hours)

+> This is a College Work and does not agree with real life companies.
+>
-> This is an College Work.
-All the instruction are in the [instructions](./instructions.md) file.
+> All the instruction are in the [instructions](./instructions.md) file.

 </br>